-In Berkeley, our exchangers told us about transport card that made moving around convenient and quick, in Florence we were recommended some non-touristy, beautiful attractions and we always make a point of giving as much practical advice as we can.
+In Berkeley, our exchangers told us about transport card that made moving around convenient and quick, in Florence we were recommended some non-touristy, beautiful attractions and we always make a point of giving as much practical advice as we can about Dublin.

 Especially for families with kids, this insight can be invaluable in making you settle in a new city.

 Being a host is fun and rewarding

 Home swapping is great as a guest but also great when you are the host.